 Mark sheet with an "X" at the 3-pt. box for 3 point stock harnesses or 2-pt for autocross only for early cars.
 For 4/5/6-point belts check the manufacturer tag.
-Check to see whether they are SFI or FIA certified and circle one.
-SFI will have a mfg date.
-Circle Mfg and write the month/year date.
-FIA will have a year date that the harnesses expire.
-Circle FIA and the year that the harnesses expire.
-(Harnesses expire on the last day of that year).
+Check the Mfg date and write the month/year date.
+(Harnesses month/Year date expire on the last day of that year).
+Circle whether the date is the Mfg date or exp date.

-Seat belt & harness notes:
+Seat belt & harness mounting notes: